janzgraggen/ode_solver_tool/README.md

 ## Configuration Logic

-The configuration file (`ODE_config.yaml`) is structured into sections for flexible and user-friendly setup:
+The configuration file (`ODE_config.yaml`) is structured into sections for flexible and user-friendly setup.
+Many examples of configurations can be found in `config/test` for additional help!

 ### General Configuration
 - `output_file`: Path to the output file.
 Leave empty or set to `null` for no output.